The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 Under-fuelling

 You cannot run a high-output life on accidental nutrition.
-The 2023 IOC consensus statement on Relative Energy Deficiency in Sport (REDs) describes REDs as a syndrome of health and performance outcomes related to exposure to low energy availability.
+The 2023 IOC consensus on Relative Energy Deficiency in Sport (REDs) describes REDs as a syndrome related to low energy availability.

 Cognitive overload

-The adult brain accounts for only about 2% of body weight but uses a disproportionately large share of the body’s resting energy.
+The adult brain accounts for only about 2 percent of body weight but uses a disproportionately large share of the body’s resting energy.
 Mental work is not free.

 Emotional load